 - Link practice: is your prospect a link farm?
 Look out for excessive or irrelevant outbound links, as this indicates a poor prospect.

-- Domain Authority (DA): DA is a search engine ranking score that indicates whether a domain has authority, based on a range of factors.
+- Page Authority (PA): a search engine ranking score that indicates whether specific pages on a domain have authority, based on a range of factors.

 - Citation flow: this is the number of backlinks leading to a domain.
 The more you have, the better Google will rank the prospect.